NCAR/climate-primer-water/doc/ch5_attribution.rst

 |image18|

-**What are we certain about?** On a global scale we know that sea and land ice volume are decreasing as average temperature, evaporation, and atmospheric water vapor are increasing.
+**What are we certain about?** On a global scale we know that sea and land ice volume is decreasing as average temperature, evaporation, and atmospheric water vapor are increasing.

 **What are we pretty sure about?** There are likely to be some